foss-scribe/portfolio/content/resume.md

 ### Technical Writer, Broadspectrum, 2010-2014

 Wrote, edited and produced responses to tender for the Infrastructure ANZ business covering Water and Electrical industries.
-Worked with subject matter experts, engineers, proposal managements, and graphic designers.
+Worked with subject matter experts, engineers, proposal managers, and graphic designers.

 #### Achievements